apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 > If you need help choosing the right scraper, see this [great article](https://help.apify.com/en/articles/3024655-choosing-the-right-solution).
 If you want to learn more about actors in general, you can read our [actors page](https://apify.com/actors) or [browse the documentation](/platform/actors).

 You can create 10 different **tasks** for 10 different websites, with very different options, but there will always be just one **actor**, the `apify/*-scraper` you chose.
 This is the essence of tasks.
-They are nothing but **saved configurations** of the actor that you can run easily and repeatedly.
+They are nothing but **saved configurations** of the actor that you can run repeatedly.

 ## [](#trying-it-out) Trying it out